 Where to go from here

-The goal of this article is to illustrate the differences and similarities between migraine and sinus headache or more accurately, sinusitis (sinus infection).
+The goal of this article is to illustrate the differences and similarities between sinus headache, or more accurately, sinusitis (sinus infection) vs. migraine.
 To show that 90% of the time, the pain that is thought to come from a ‘sinus’ related headache is actually migraine and to encourage a new look at an old problem.
 This article is written from the patient advocate and educator perspective.
 This is not meant to be used as a diagnostic tool.

 Make sure to contact a doctor well versed in headache medicine, a headache specialist, if you find that you are confused about the type of headache that you have.
 The American Migraine Foundation has a tool to help you locate a specialist in your area.
 Early diagnosis and appropriate treatment is key to getting control of migraine.
 Come join our private Facebook group if you would like to share your story or discuss more topics like this with others who understand.